 nation building and rapid industrialization that needed centralization.

-initiated local government reform.
-Issues driving the reform
+local government reform.
+Issues driving the reform include public

-political-economic regimes to mixed (China) and market (Kyrgyzstan)
+regimes to mixed (China) and market (Kyrgyzstan) economies.
+The

-economies.
-The ground is fertile for new paradigms of local
+ground is fertile for new paradigms of local self-government to

-has been the renationalizing of local government following
+been the renationalizing of local government following independence.

-independence.
-Local government has been reshaped by respective
+Local government has been reshaped by respective national identities.

 Australia: The Constitution provides that: "There shall

-which duly elected or duly appointed local government
+duly elected or duly appointed local government bodies are

-for the better government of those parts (…) The manner
+government of those parts (…) The manner in which local

-attempts have been made to tinker with the local government
+have been made to tinker with the local government system.

-system.
-Changes have been made from time to time in
+Changes have been made from time to time in terms of the

-terms of the nomenclature of tiers of local government
+nomenclature of tiers of local government but almost nothing

 China: The thirteenth National Congress of the Communist

-years later, it decided to carry out political reform
+it decided to carry out political reform and construct socialist

 Fiji: After independence the ordinances governing towns